godotengine/godot-docs/tutorials/shading/advanced_postprocessing.rst

 1. The depth buffer cannot be accessed
 2. The effect of the post-processing shader is not visible in the editor

-To get around the limitation on using the depth buffer, use a :ref:`MeshInstance <class_MeshInstance>` with a :ref:`QuadMesh <class_QuadMesh>` primitive.
+To get around the limitation on using the depth buffer, use a :ref:`MeshInstance <api:class_MeshInstance>` with a :ref:`QuadMesh <api:class_QuadMesh>` primitive.
 This allows us to use a spatial shader and to access the depth texture of the scene.
 Next, use a vertex shader to make the quad cover the screen at all times so that the post-processing effect will be applied at all times, including in the editor.